Skip to content

 • Rake out dead grass, moss and debris to expose bare soil.

-• Lightly loosen and level the surface, adding a little topsoil if needed.
+• Loosen and level the surface, adding a little topsoil if needed.

-• Sow a grass seed suited to your conditions (there are shade and hard-wearing mixes).
+• Sow a grass seed suited to your conditions (shade or hard-wearing mixes exist).

-• Firm gently, keep it watered, and protect it from feet until established.
+• Firm gently, keep it consistently watered, and keep feet off until established.

-• For an instant fix, small pieces of turf can be patched in instead of seed.
+• For an instant fix, patch in small pieces of turf instead of seed.

-If the same area fails repeatedly, the underlying issue, usually shade, compaction or drainage, needs solving rather than the grass replacing.
-In deep shade, planting or a different surface can work better than fighting to grow grass that will never thrive there.
+If the same spot fails repeatedly, the real issue, usually shade, compaction or drainage, needs solving rather than the grass replacing.
+In deep shade, planting, ground cover or a small paved or gravelled area often works far better than fighting to grow grass that will never thrive there.
+It's not defeat; it's matching the surface to the conditions.

 #lawn#repair#seeding